Landau instability and mobility edges of the interacting one-dimensional Bose gas in weak random potentials

 The maximum of DF in the TG regime is reached at the Fermi velocity, which can be seen from Figs.~\ref{fig:dsf} and \ref{fig:dfrandom}.
 After little algebra, Eq.~ (\ref{dfrandTG}) yields for $v=\vf$

 We emphasize that linear response theory yields the frictional force (\ref{dfrand}) for all values of interparticle interactions.
 The problem can be reduced effectively to the {one-particle problem} in a random potential in two limiting cases, the TG regime and, under a certain condition, the Bogoliubov regime.
-As is known, there exists a mobility edge for a {free} particle moving in a random potential with the finite correlation length $\sigma_\mathrm{r}$.
+It is well known that non-interacting particles experience a mobility edge if they move in a random potential with the finite correlation length $\sigma_\mathrm{r}$.
 In this case, the mobility edge is given by \cite{sanchez07,lugan07a,gurevich09} $E_\mathrm{mob} = \hbar^2k_\mathrm{mob}^2/(2m)$ with $k_\mathrm{mob}=k_C\equiv1/\sigma_\mathrm{r}$.
-If $|k|>k_C$, then the $k$-wave propagation is not suppressed, while in the opposite case, the particle wave function is localized (Anderson localization), which leads to the particle immobility.
+If $|k|>k_C$ the waves can propagate, while in the opposite case the particle wave function is localized (Anderson localization), and transport is suppressed.
 In terms of velocities, the condition $v<\hbar k_C/m$ for the moving particle implies that it cannot move freely but is ``caught" by the random potential.